-Review, Clarify or Correct a Decision
+Review, Clarify or Correct a Decision or Order

 A dispute resolution proceeding is a formal, legal process that results in an arbitrator making a final and binding decision.
 There are some situations where corrections can be made to minor errors or clarification about a particular detail is required.
 In limited cases, a final decision can be reviewed.

 If a decision or an order contains obvious errors or if the arbitrator left out information they said would be included, either party may submit a Request for Correction (PDF) to the Residential Tenancy Branch, free of charge.
 It should be made within 15 days after receiving the decision or order and the other party does not need to be notified unless an arbitrator says to do so.
 Here are some examples:

 The decision states that a tenancy started on January 1, 2006, when it was agreed that the tenancy had started on February 15, 2005 A word was used incorrectly that translated a negative into a positive